EWeinstein/EWeinstein.github.io/index.md

 Alan N. Amin, **Eli N. Weinstein\***, Debora S. Marks\*. *Biological sequence kernels with guaranteed flexibility.* 2023.
 In submission. [paper](https://arxiv.org/abs/2304.03775). \
 <sub>We analyze the flexibility of kernels for biological sequences.
 We find problems with many popular kernels, and propose fixes.
-Alan won the best student paper award at the New England Statistics Symposium 2023 for this work.</sub>
+Alan won a best student paper award at the New England Statistics Symposium 2023 for this work.</sub>

 Alan N. Amin, **Eli N. Weinstein\***, Debora S. Marks\*. *A kernelized Stein discrepancy for biological sequences.* International Conference on Machine Learning (ICML).
 2023. [paper](https://openreview.net/forum?id=8LdBTjylEw).\
 <sub>We develop a new discrepancy for biological sequence distributions.
 It can be used (for instance) to measure the goodness-of-fit of a generative sequence model, or the quality of samples drawn from a generative sequence model.</sub>